AishaBu/botany-basics-form/README.md

 </table>

 ### Description
-This sign up form was for the Sign Up Form assignment in the Odin Project.
+This sign up form was created for the Sign Up Form assignment in the Odin Project.
 The assignment is to make a fully functional sign up form using HTML, CSS, and JavaScript.
-The form is fully responsive for desktop, mobile devices, and tablet devices.
+I did the form validation using JavaScript's Contraint Validation API, and HTML5 form validation attributes.
+The form is fully responsive for desktop, mobile, and tablet devices.

 #### Desktop Devices
 <table>